 |Time Spent Each Day||22 hours||Not specified||22 hours for regular aligners or 10 hours for nighttime aligners|

 |Time Frame of Optimal Results||6 months||6 months||6 months for regular aligners or 10 months for nighttime aligners|

 |Refund Policy||Full refund if you don’t like the preview||Full refund if the doctors say you’re not a fit||Full refund within 30 days|

 |Review by Professional||Licensed orthodontist||Licensed orthodontist||Licensed dentist or orthodontist|

 Like this chart?
 Follow us on Instagram or Pinterest to see more!

 Low-Cost Teeth Aligner Comparison

 They all see pretty similar, right?
 Let’s take an even closer look at those details to hopefully further distinguish each brand.

 Smilelove’s starter kit is free, while both Candid and SmileDirectClub charge for theirs.
-The free starter kit makes up for Smilelove’s lack of in-person studios, which is a free option provided by the other two companies.
+The free starter kit makes up for Smilelove’s lack of in-person studios — their single location is in Murray, Utah of all places.
+Although free in all cases, the in-person option is less accessible for Smilelove customers compared to the other two companies.

-This company also includes a retainer in the price of the aligners, and offers the most generous payment plan.
-So this SmileLove could be a good fit if you’re trying to ball on a budget.
-You can get $500 off the clear aligner bundle here.
+Smilelove also includes a retainer in the price of the aligners, and offers the most generous payment plan (100% approval, $250 deposit and 0% APR financing).
+So it could be a good fit if you’re trying to ball on a budget.
+By the way, you can save $400 on Smilelove this Black Friday!